State: South Carolina

 South Carolina Traditional Public Schools

 Most South Carolina families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
+In South Carolina, about 73.6% of all K-12 students attend a traditional public school.
 Did you know that, on average, South Carolina spends $12,496 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 In South Carolina, the state allows each district to set its own open enrollment policies.
 “Open enrollment” refers to whether parents can send their children to any public school, regardless of where it is located.
 South Carolina parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
 As an example, Richland County School District One generally requires students to attend their zoned public school, but does allow for transfers in some cases, such as unique program offerings, childcare needs, and instances of hardship.
 In most cases, parents are in charge of transportation if they choose open enrollment in South Carolina.